-China Environment is pleased to republish the following article on the internationalist activities China’s former Premier Zhou Enlai by Chinese scholars Han Tongyou and Xu Zhengfei.
+China Environment News Net is pleased to republish the following article on the internationalist activities China’s former Premier Zhou Enlai by Chinese scholars Han Tongyou and Xu Zhengfei.
 This English language version was originally from Dongsheng’s Chinese Voices.
-The article provides an invaluable research in understanding development of modern China as a world leader, and will be of particular use to younger readers in understanding the continuity of China’s foreign.
+The article provides an invaluable research in understanding development of modern China as a world leader, and will be of particular use to younger readers in understanding the continuity of China’s foreign policy.

 This article shows the continuing and stability of Chinese foreign policy since 1949 until the present day.
 Zhou Enlai developed China’s independent diplomatic policy based on the Five Principles of Peaceful Coexistence, and the Eight Principles in Foreign Aid.